June 19, 2015

 Arkansas Road Trip, part3

-The final section of my report about recent adventures through northwest Arkansas is here.
+The final part of my recent adventures through northwest Arkansas.
 In this part, I saw some cool sites, many of which are on the National Register of Historic Places.

 After visiting some spectacular scenery in Ozark Mountains (click for Part 1 or Part 2),